What is psilohuasca?

 • Soy products: tempeh, soy sauce, fish sauce, Tamri and Worcestershire sauce

 • Alcoholic beverages.
-All alcoholic drinks.
+All alcoholic beverages.

-• Ready-made: Everything that is not fresh.
+• Ready-made: Everything that is not fresh every day.

 Registration for psilohuasca ceremony